biblequiz/BibleQuiz.com/_pages/history/2008/nationals.md

 #### 3rd Place

-Church:	First A/G, Montgomery, AL
+* **Church**: First A/G, Montgomery, AL
-Coaches:	Daniel Mims, Hillary Kelley (assistant)
+* **Coaches**: Daniel Mims, Hillary Kelley (assistant)
+* **Team:**
-Team:	Hudson Kelley
+   * Hudson Kelley
-Andrew Banach
+   * Andrew Banach
-Cory Williams
+   * Cory Williams
 * **Preliminaries**:
-Round 1: Lost to Christian Chapel, Tulsa, OK -25 to 215 Round 2: Lost to First A/G, Lexington, KY 0 to 225
+  * Round 1: Lost to Christian Chapel, Tulsa, OK -25 to 215
+  * Round 2: Lost to First A/G, Lexington, KY 0 to 225
-Round 3: Lost to Turning Point Christian Center, Vancouver, WA 100 to 170 Round 4: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 100 to 60 Round 5: Won against Grace A/G, Syracuse, NY 150 to 130 Round 6: Lost to Cedar Park A/G, Bothell, WA 20 to 315
+  * Round 3: Lost to Turning Point Christian Center, Vancouver, WA 100 to 170
+  * Round 4: Won against Suncoast Cathedral A/G, Saint Petersburg, FL 100 to 60
+  * Round 5: Won against Grace A/G, Syracuse, NY 150 to 130
+  * Round 6: Lost to Cedar Park A/G, Bothell, WA 20 to 315
-Round 7: Lost to Journey Church, Bridgeville, PA 130 to 165 Round 8: Lost to James River A/G, "One in Christ", Ozark, MO 60 to 235 Round 9: Lost to New Life Community Church, Oshkosh, WI 35 to 110
+  * Round 7: Lost to Journey Church, Bridgeville, PA 130 to 165
+  * Round 8: Lost to James River A/G, "One in Christ", Ozark, MO 60 to 235
+  * Round 9: Lost to New Life Community Church, Oshkosh, WI 35 to 110
 * **Round Robin**:
-Round 1: Lost to Noble A/G, Noble, OK 135 to 185
+  * Round 1: Lost to Noble A/G, Noble, OK 135 to 185
-Round 2: Lost to Nyssa Christian Fellowship, Nyssa, OR 100 to 150 Round 3: Won against Suncoast Cathedral A/G, St. Petersburg, FL 130 to 120 Round 4: Won against New Life Community Church, Oshkosh, WI 175 to 35 Round 5: Lost to Corydon A/G, Corydon, IA 95 to 155 Round 6: Lost to Calvary A/G, Dunwoody, GA -5 to 190 Round 7: Lost to Orange Hills A/G, Orange, CA 40 to 105
+  * Round 2: Lost to Nyssa Christian Fellowship, Nyssa, OR 100 to 150
+  * Round 3: Won against Suncoast Cathedral A/G, St. Petersburg, FL 130 to 120
+  * Round 4: Won against New Life Community Church, Oshkosh, WI 175 to 35
+  * Round 5: Lost to Corydon A/G, Corydon, IA 95 to 155
+  * Round 6: Lost to Calvary A/G, Dunwoody, GA -5 to 190
+  * Round 7: Lost to Orange Hills A/G, Orange, CA 40 to 105
-Round 8: Lost to Harvest Time A/G, Brunswick, OH 75 to 125
+  * Round 8: Lost to Harvest Time A/G, Brunswick, OH 75 to 125
-Round 9: Won against First A/G, Lafayette, IN 145 to 85
+  * Round 9: Won against First A/G, Lafayette, IN 145 to 85
-Round 10: Lost to Grace A/G, Syracuse, NY 80 to 165
+  * Round 10: Lost to Grace A/G, Syracuse, NY 80 to 165
-Round 11: Won against Timberline Church, Fort Collins, CO 95 to 5 Round 12: Lost to Central A/G, Springfield, MO 100 to 165
+  * Round 11: Won against Timberline Church, Fort Collins, CO 95 to 5
+  * Round 12: Lost to Central A/G, Springfield, MO 100 to 165
-Round 13: Won against Victorious Life Church, Wesley Chapel, FL 175 to 50 Round 14: Won against Turning Point Christian Center, Vancouver, WA 90 to 65 Round 15: Won against Truth A/G, Chariton, IA 160 to 105 Round 16: Lost to James River A/G, "In Chains", Ozark, MO 70 to 210 Round 17: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 135 to 60 Round 18: Lost to Calvary A/G, South Bend, IN 90 to 175 Round 19: Won against Meridian A/G, Meridian, ID 100 to 90
+  * Round 13: Won against Victorious Life Church, Wesley Chapel, FL 175 to 50
+  * Round 14: Won against Turning Point Christian Center, Vancouver, WA 90 to 65
+  * Round 15: Won against Truth A/G, Chariton, IA 160 to 105
+  * Round 16: Lost to James River A/G, "In Chains", Ozark, MO 70 to 210
+  * Round 17: Won against The Church at Briargate, "Children of the Desolate Woman", Colorado Springs, CO 135 to 60
+  * Round 18: Lost to Calvary A/G, South Bend, IN 90 to 175
+  * Round 19: Won against Meridian A/G, Meridian, ID 100 to 90
 {% endcapture %}
 {% capture image_html %}{{ image_html | markdownify }}{% endcapture %}
 {% include image-card.html link=image_url alt="First A/G, Montgomery, AL" html=image_html %}